lindan4/eli-health-challenge/README.md

 yarn dev:app:android --device
 ```

-Once your environment is set up or for future runs on the same device, you can simply run:
+Once your environment is set up, or for future runs on the same device, you can simply run:

 ```bash
 yarn dev:app